 - The earnings available to common shareholders (EAS) are given by the following formula:

 - Earnings Available To Shareholders (EAS) = Profit after Tax – Preference Dividend

 - Note: Profit after Tax = Operating profits (/Earnings before Interest and Tax) – Tax

 - The variability in the returns of shareholders depends on the company’s debt to equity ratio.
 The higher the proportion of debt financing, the fewer the number of shares with claims to the company’s profits.
-If the profits exceed the interest payments, the excess profit is distributed over fewer shareholders.
-However, if the interest payments exceed the profits, the loss is distributed over fewer shareholders.
-The higher the debt to equity ratio, the higher will be the variability in the payment of dividends (and vise-versa).
+If the profits exceed the interest payments, the excess profit is distributed to fewer shareholders.
+However, if the interest payments exceed the profits, the loss is distributed to fewer shareholders.
+The higher the debt to equity ratio, the higher will be the variability in the payment of dividends (and vise versa).

 - However, common shareholders have no legal right to be paid a dividend.
 Thus, the dividend paid depends on the discretion of the management.
 Similarly, in the event of liquidation, the shareholder’s claim to the company’s asset ranks after that of creditors and preference shareholders.
 Thus, common shareholders face a higher degree of risk than other creditors of the company but also face the prospect of higher returns.